 Robots aren’t just for movies and television shows anymore.
 At HonorHealth they’re for something far more important—helping to save lives.

-HonorHealth now has a force of 12 germ-zapping robots made possible entirely by generous donors.
+HonorHealth now has over 30 germ-zapping robots made possible entirely by generous donors.
 Using high-intensity ultraviolet light, the small but mighty robots disinfect a patient room in just minutes, reaching areas that can be hard to disinfect.
 Delivered in millisecond pulses, the light is hundreds of times more intense than sunlight.

 The robot successfully kills germs — including bacteria, viruses, bacterial spores, even antibiotic-resistant superbugs — that may survive the manual cleaning process.